Engee documentation

 • The structure of states and transitions;

-• Activation conditions and logic of operation of the Chart blocks;
+• Activation conditions and block operation logic Chart;

-• The order of calculation and the interaction of the model elements.
+• The order of calculation and interaction of model elements.

 The formal model should be unambiguous: syntax and semantics do not allow ambiguous interpretations.
-Thanks to this, the Spin tool can explore the model mathematically accurately and perform strict verification of properties.
+Thanks to this, the Spin tool can examine the model mathematically accurately and perform strict verification of properties.

 Formal analysis

-After building a formal model, a formal analysis is performed, a procedure that mathematically verifies whether the model meets the specified properties and requirements.
+After the formal model is constructed, formal analysis is performed - a procedure that mathematically checks whether the model meets the specified properties and requirements.

-Formal analysis is verification with a complete search of the model execution options.
+Formal analysis is a verification with a complete search of the execution options of the model.
 During the analysis, all possible states and transitions are investigated, providing guaranteed confirmation or refutation of the specified properties.

 Properties in formal analysis are verifiable requirements for the model.
 Each property is formulated as a separate verification case (for example, in the form of an LTL formula).
-Determining the full set of properties and verifying their implementation allows you to make sure that the behavior of the model is equivalent to the stated requirements.:
+Determining the full set of properties and checking their implementation allows you to make sure that the behavior of the model is equivalent to the stated requirements:

-• If the property turns out to be true, then this guarantees that it is true in all possible scenarios of the model.;
+• If the property turned out to be true, then this guarantees its truth in all possible scenarios of the model;

-• If the property is found to be false, then an additional check is required — usually an analysis of a counterexample.
+• If the property is found to be false, then an additional check is required — usually a counterexample analysis.

-Model-based design and formal verification naturally complement each other.
-A model created in a visual environment (for example, using the Chart blocks) is already a machine-readable description of the system’s behavior.
+Model-oriented design and formal verification naturally complement each other.
+A model created in a visual environment (for example, with the usage of Chart blocks) is already a machine-readable description of the behavior of the system.

-• The traceability between the model, its behavior and formal properties is ensured.;
+• Traceability between the model, its behavior and formal properties is ensured;

 • Verification costs are reduced, as the analysis is performed automatically and does not require the preparation of additional test scenarios.